 - Before and after pictures of your best work

-- Introduce new HVAC employees as well as anniversaries and/or employees of the month
+- Introduce new HVAC employees as well as anniversaries or employee achievements

-Keep track of which posts your customers interact most with – soon you will know what works best!
-Also, don’t forget to keep track of posts that work well for your competitors.
-This will help you to find the best new ways to engage with your ideal clients.
+Keep track of which posts your customers interact with most.
+Soon you’ll know what works best!
+Also, don’t forget to keep track of competitor posts that perform well.
+This will help you to find new ways to engage with your ideal customers.

 5. Host Giveaways and Exclusive Offers

-Plus, your giveaway doesn’t have to be complicated or extravagant either.
-Your giveaway can be as simple as a $100 Target gift card for the first 5 people that like, comment, and share your Facebook post.
+Plus, your giveaway doesn’t need to be complicated or extravagant either.
+You can consider something as simple as a $100 Target gift card for five random people that like, comment and share your Facebook post with their friends.

-An exclusive offer can be as simple as a free tune-up for the first 10 people who sign up for a new HVAC service or annual maintenance agreement.
-If you have it, it’s important to regularly remind your clients of the completely exclusive offer that only existing clients can engage in – a client referral offer.
+An exclusive offer might be a free tune-up for the first 10 people who sign up for a new HVAC service maintenance agreement.
+It’s important to regularly remind your customers of the completely exclusive offer that only existing clients can engage in – a client referral offer.